 Restrictions: Apply prior to disease development and continue on a 14-21 day interval.
 Use a shorter interval when the disease pressure is high.
 Do not apply within 14 days of harvest.
-Do not make more than 2 applications per cutting or make more than 3 applications of Endura per year.
-Do not apply more than 19.5 fl oz/A per year.
+Do not make more than 2 applications per cutting or make more than 3 applications of Endura per year for alfalfa grown for forage and hay.
+Do not apply more than 2 applications of Endura per year for alfalfa grown for seed.
+Do not apply more than 19.5 fl oz/A per year to alfalfa for forage and hay.
+Do not apply more than 22 fl oz/A per year to alfalfa grown for seed.
 Endura may be applied by ground, air or through chemigation.
 No restrictions for livestock grazing or feeding on alfalfa for forage and hay.